se-tech-pvt-ltd/next-crm-v5/replit.md

 - July 06, 2025.
 Implemented functional Edit Profile for students with save/cancel actions
 - July 06, 2025.
 Updated lead details modal to match student modal design with two-column layout and activity tracking
 - July 06, 2025.
 Made branch selection mandatory for user management with dropdown options
+- July 06, 2025.
+Integrated complete authentication system with proper password storage using bcrypt hashing
+- July 06, 2025.
+Removed all demo data across the app and connected login to real user database with secure authentication
 ```

 ## User Preferences